Your guide to container shipping in the wine industry

 Dry containers in the container shipping industry are generally used for products not easily affected by humidity or temperature, like spirits.
 They’re the most budget-friendly choice, and are accessible to companies anywhere in the world.

-Dry containers for sea shipping generally come in two sizes (20 feet and 40 feet), and are suitable for shipping packaged products or wine in bulk using flexitanks.
+Dry containers for sea shipping generally come in two sizes (20 feet and 40 feet), and are suitable for shipping packaged products like wine, beer or spirits or wine in bulk using flexitanks.

 Insulated containers

-Valuable in the wine industry, insulated containers are ideal for wines that require protection from condensation, cross-contamination, humidity infiltration and thermal shocks.
+Valuable in the wine, beer and spirits’ industry, insulated containers are ideal for alcoholic beverages that require protection from condensation, cross-contamination, humidity infiltration and thermal shocks.

 Insulation liners offer protection from contamination in a food-grade lining.
-What’s more, Hillebrand Gori insulation liners can reflect up to 94% of heat, offer an environmentally friendly alternative to refrigerated containers and are the only ones in the market with a breathable membrane to protect against humidity.
+What’s more, Hillebrand Gori insulation liners can reflect up to 94% of heat, offer an environmentally friendly alternative to refrigerated containers, and are the only liners in the market with a breathable membrane to protect against humidity.

 Refrigerated containers